nitesh150699/nitesh150699/README.md

 - ❤️‍🔥 I'm intrested in building complex web applications with end to end workflow

-- 📄 Company :Delta Airlines | Designation: SDE1
+- 📄 Company : Servicenow | Designation: SDE3

 - 🧐 I'm looking to collaborate on new oppurtunities where i can prove myself the best and also learn new things